tequdev/evernode-docs/docs/source/sdk/hotpocket/reference/contract-protocol.md

-# Dapp interface protocol
+# DApp interface protocol

-HotPocket defines a dapp as a regular POSIX application that can receive Inputs, produce Outputs and also persist State to permanent storage.
-You can use any POSIX-compliant programming platform to create HotPocket dapps.
+HotPocket defines a DApp as a regular POSIX application that can receive Inputs, produce Outputs and also persist State to permanent storage.
+You can use any POSIX-compliant programming platform to create HotPocket DApps.
 Furthermore, you can also develop a library that helps to execute the HotPocket features efficiently.

 Currently, there are two such libraries available for [NodeJS](https://github.com/EvernodeXRPL/hp-nodejs-contract) and [C](https://github.com/EvernodeXRPL/hp-c-contract).

-The HotPocket [dapp](../../../platform/hotpocket/overview.md#dapp) is spawned as a child process by HotPocket for each [consensus](../../../platform/hotpocket/consensus.md) round.
-The communication between the dapp and the HotPocket consensus engine happens as an inter-process communication using [file descriptors](https://en.wikipedia.org/wiki/File_descriptor).
+The HotPocket [DApp](../../../platform/hotpocket/overview.md#dapp) is spawned as a child process by HotPocket for each [consensus](../../../platform/hotpocket/consensus.md) round.
+The communication between the DApp and the HotPocket consensus engine happens as an inter-process communication using [file descriptors](https://en.wikipedia.org/wiki/File_descriptor).
 As per the IBM definition, the file descriptor is an unsigned integer used by a process to identify an open file.
 In HotPocket, there is a set of application-specific file descriptors, which are used for different channels.
 The file descriptors that are currently defined are given below (each and every message protocol will be described later):

 - User input/output file descriptor
 - NPL file descriptor
 - Control file descriptor

-When implementing a dapp on the HotPocket consensus engine, you need to consider the following basic components of the HotPocket dapp:
+When implementing a DApp on the HotPocket consensus engine, you need to consider the following basic components of the HotPocket DApp:

 - [Contract execution context](#contract-execution-context)
 - [Control channel](#control-channel)